 Council Regulations 15 of 2002

 Part 32: Student Wellbeing Subcommittee of the Education Committee

 Amended on 8 December 2011, 8 August 2014 (Gazette, Vol. 144, p.
 608-611, 24 July 2014), and 1 October 2016 (Gazette, Vol.146, p.708-709, 21 July 2016)

 Renumbered on 28 July 2011 and 13 October 2011

-32.1.
-The Student Health and Welfare Subcommittee of the Education Committee shall consist of:
+The Student Wellbeing Subcommittee of the Education Committee shall consist of:

 (1) a chair appointed by the Vice-Chancellor on the recommendation of the Education Committee;